thainam83vn/poc-challenge/README.md

 Because I spent much time to solve issue of setup pdf-fill-form So I only applied Redux code for App component, state isLoading showing loader each time components are requesting to server.

-##Tade offs
+## Trade offs
-I had issue with the pdf library, because I cannot install on Windows, so I have to install VM Ubuntu environment
+I had issue with the pdf library, because it could not installed on Windows, so I have to install VM Ubuntu environment